linneakirby/canhaplabs/_posts/2021-03-29-project-iteration-2.md

 }
 ```
-_The `ColorPalette` class consists of and array of six `ColorSwatch` objects and is able to add, set, and remove swatches, keeping a default color of black for any undefined swatches._
+_The `ColorPalette` object consists of and array of six `ColorSwatch` objects and is able to add, set, and remove swatches, keeping a default color of black for any undefined swatches._

 ```java